 How To Backup iPhone To Computer

-This is the other option if you do not wish to back up your information on Icloud.
-The first step to doing this is connecting your iPhone to your computer.
+This is the other option if you do not wish to back up your information on iCloud.
+The first step to doing this is by connecting your iPhone to your computer.
 Once a connection is established, click to open iTunes.

 Once iTunes is open, you will see a Device icon top left of your screen.
 The icon is just next to a dropdown menu.
-Click the device icon.
-Once it opens proceed to select Summary on the sidebar.
+Click the device icon. then select Summary on the sidebar.

 At this juncture, you are midway backup iPhone to computer process.
 Be sure to see “Automatically Back Up”.
 Just below it clicks “This Computer”.
 To back up your Home Kit data, other details, health, and passwords tick the Encrypt [device] back up box.

 You will be prompted to create a password.
 This is in order to protect your encrypted backups.
 This is an automatic process.
 At this point, click Backup Now, so as to kick start the backup process.

 Once you are finished, bottom right of the screen you will see a “Done” button.
 Click “Done” to finish backing up your iPhone to a computer.